um-pdavila/acs_docs/docs/pegasus/soft/r.rst

 --------------------------------

-To install additional R packages, you'll need to confirm that your package's pre-requisites are met, either in your local environment or through loading the appropriate modules on the cluster.
+To install additional R packages, you'll need to confirm that your package's pre-requisites are met by inspecting and modifying your local environment as needed or by loading the appropriate modules.
 See :ref:`Pegasus Cluster Software Installation <soft-install>` for help with complex requirements.

 From the R prompt, install any R package to your personal R library with the standard ``install.package()`` R command.
-If asked about using a personal library, choose ``y``, and if asked to create one, choose ``y`` again.

-For instance, to install the ``doParallel`` package, a parallel backend for the ``foreach`` function, one would type the following on the commandline in an interactive session of R:
+For instance, to install the ``doParallel`` package, a parallel backend for the ``foreach`` function, one would type the following on the commandline in an interactive session of R.

 ::

     >  install.packages("doParallel", repos="http://R-Forge.R-project.org")

-and obtain as a result:
+The result would be as follows:

 ::